Yiling-Huo/yiling-huo.github.io/ads/_posts/2023-02-27-vwe-task-effect.md

 - Right handed.
 - Normal or corrected-to-normal vision.
     - No more than 600 degrees of myopia/hyperopia.
-    - In case of any vision conditions, make sure you have access to functioning vision correction (i.e. your glasses/contact lenses need to give you normal vision).
+    - In case of any vision conditions, make sure you have access to working vision correction (i.e. your glasses/contact lenses need to give you normal vision).
 - Normal hearing in both ears.
 - No history of neurological/psychological disorders.
 - No tattoo near the eyes.